Last updated on May 6, 2024

 Colored masks designate clipping of the corresponding color channel.

-1. A checkbox to disable/enable all palette tools and settings (for a quick comparison of an image with and without corrections and effects).
+1. A checkbox to disable/enable all section tools and settings (for a quick comparison of an image with and without corrections and effects).

-2. Double-arrow to reset the tools (with the option to retain local adjustments) and copy/paste control points and/or control lines.
+3. 3 lines icon to reset the tools (with the option to retain local adjustments) and copy/paste local adjustments.

-4. A chevron to collapse or expand the contents of the palette.
+5. A chevron to collapse or expand the contents of the section.

 Lower bar (plugin version)